EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-section.md

 It is useful when you have HTML nodes that must not be updated and they are placed between updateble containers.

 If you have multiple `data-ajax-cart-section` containers, make sure that your section always renders the constant amount of the `data-ajax-cart-section` containers in the same order.
-If the amount varies, it is considered as exception situation and the section's HTML will be replaced completely with the new HTML to try to resolve it.
+If the amount varies, it is considered as an exception situation and the section's HTML will be replaced completely with the new HTML to try to resolve it.

 ###### Wrong!
 The second `data-ajax-cart-section` container sometimes appears, sometimes — doesn't:
 {% raw %}